bappygolder/oTask/contribute-as-developer.md

 ## How to contribute

 #### **Contribute as a volunteer**
 Since this is an open source project most developers are contributing in the project as a volunteer.
 You are welcome to join as a volunteer at any time.
-To start working as a volunteer please fill out the form bellow.

-[oTask Volunteer Contributor Form >>](#) (Link currenlty not available, will be available soon)

 ##### Volunteer Benifits
 - When we need new team members we give priority to our volunteers first.
-As a volunteers you have a lot more chance to be hired for our different projects than others who apply.
+As a volunteers you have a lot more chance to be hired for our different paid roles than others who apply.
 - Depending on your contribution you may be considered for monetery compensations.
 We provide this to dedicated contributors that can result in a permanent arrangement.
 - Your name gets mentioned to all our publications as credit (i.e: Blogs, project posts, audio and video publications)
 - We try to help contributors as much as possible in any ways we can.
 - As volunteers you get opportunities to our future busniesss partnership for the project you are working on.
+- You get an opportunity to teach other contributors and improve your skills that way.
-- You get direct mentorship from our contributors.
+- You get direct mentorship from other contributors.
 - You get recomend and endorse by other contributors in LinkedIn.
 - We recommned volunteer contributors to internal and etarnal job and other opportunities.
+- You become part of a greater worldwide community.

 Volunteering is the best way to get started as a contributor in any of our projects.